gsenseless/mlOps_bikesharing/README.md

-It is a model wrapped into the container, and orchestrated by Airflow, which predicts 'Rented Bike Count' based on bike sharing​ data.
-Data and MLflow artifacts are stored on S3 (localstack).
+It is a model that predicts 'Rented Bike Count' based on bike sharing data.

 ## Setup